Going to the beach is no longer the same for Lily James

 That swimsuit is already a fundamental part of the cultural scene of the nineties.
 And if “Pam & Tommy” has done anything, it’s made us reconsider Anderson’s role this decade, especially at the start of her marriage to Mötley Crüe drummer Tommy Lee (played by Sebastian Stan, who was also an Emmy nominee). , when the couple’s home sex video was stolen and traded.

 Lee emerged from the scandal largely unscathed—typical rocker behavior—but Anderson was the target of relentless taunts and slurs.
 “The series is about looking at our guilt as human beings, our lack of empathy,” James said.
-“I really felt a responsibility for how the series would be received, so I couldn’t let it go, and I didn’t shoot anything for a long time after that.”
+“I really felt a responsibility for how the series would be received, so I couldn’t let go of it, and I didn’t shoot anything for a long time after that.”

 “I didn’t feel capable,” he added.
 “He was still speaking with an American accent.”